An $L_\infty$ algebra structure on polyvector fields: A proof of the Main Theorem

-This definition has a small defect caused by non-smoothness of the 1-form $\phi$ on $\overline{C}_{2,0}$.
-We advice to the reader skip it for the moment till Section 2.2.2, where we give a rigorous definition of the weights in (\ref{2.2.5}).
+This definition although being correct has a small drawback, due to the non-smoothness of the 1-form $\phi$ on $\overline{C}_{2,0}$.
+Potentially it may make troubles in proofs using the Stokes formula on manifold with corners.
+We encourage to the reader not be confused by this drawback now, and to wait untill Section 3.2.2, when we provide a better reformulation of the definition of weights, in (\ref{2.2.5}).

-This definition completely coincides with [K97], Section 6.2, but here we use the different definition of the angle function.

-Let us note that, although our 1-form $\phi$ is exact, the integrals $W_\Gamma$ are in general nonzero, because the spaces $\overline{C}_{n,m}$ are manifolds (with corners) with boundary.
+Note that, although the 1-form $\phi$ is exact, the integrals $W_\Gamma$ are in general nonzero, because the spaces $\overline{C}_{n,m}$ are manifolds (with corners) with boundary.